M4GNV5/PtrsStuff/README.md

 	operator this.key = val; //same as setValue(key, val);
 	operator this[key] = val; //same as setValue(key, val);

-	operator sizeof this; //same as Map.count
-	operator in this; //iterate over the list (yields key, value, &value) }
+	operator sizeof this; //same as 'get count' operator in this; //iterate over the list (yields key, value, &value) }
 ```